SyncProxy/sync-client/README.md

 **onSyncEnd**
 Handler function called each time synchronization ends

+**useSessionStorage**
+Use the sessionStorage in replacement of the localStorage (for testing purposes)

 ## Testing
 Like us, test your mobile and progressive web apps with